mdingena/att-liquids/docs/Liquid.md

 ### `removeVisualChunk(visualChunkName)`

-Removes all visual chunks matching the given name from the liquid.
+Removes all custom visual chunks matching the given name from the liquid.

 - Returns: `<this>`